jbaldwin/libcoro/.githooks/readme-template.md

 The recommendation is to not use lambda captures and instead pass any data into the coroutine via its function arguments to guarantee the argument lifetimes.
 Lambda captures will be destroyed at the coroutines first suspension point so if they are used past that point it will result in a use after free bug.

 ### sync_wait
-The `sync_wait` construct is meant to be used outside of a coroutine context to block the calling thread until the coroutine has completed.
+The `sync_wait` construct is meant to be used outside a coroutine context to block the calling thread until the coroutine has completed.
 The coroutine can be executed on the calling thread or scheduled on one of libcoro's schedulers.

 ```C++
 ${EXAMPLE_CORO_SYNC_WAIT}